Project #5034

 Abstract

-Capture and use of stormwater offers a wide range of benefits, including enhancement of local water supplies, combined sewer overflow reduction, and stormwater runoff volume and pollutant load reduction.
-However, implementation of stormwater use projects is not widespread due to lack of regulatory frameworks and design protocols.
-There is a critical need for guidance on appropriate treatment for non-potable and potable uses to ensure stormwater use projects are protective of public health.
-This project will synthesize existing research on stormwater microbial quality and treatment processes to develop a Stormwater Use Roadmap providing pragmatic guidance for design and operation of stormwater use systems.
-The guidance will address selection of appropriate log reduction targets based on quality of stormwater and intended end use, methodologies for monitoring stormwater microbial quality, and approaches for continuous monitoring of operational systems to ensure safe water is reliably delivered.
+Stormwater capture and use (SCU) offers a wide range of benefits, including enhancement of local water supplies, combined sewer overflow reduction, and stormwater runoff volume and pollutant load reduction.
+However, implementation of stormwater use projects is not widespread due to lack of regulatory frameworks (including consistent water quality targets) and design protocols.
+There is a critical need for guidance on appropriate risk-based treatment levels for non-potable and potable uses to ensure stormwater use projects are protective of public health.